rcky844/knowledge-handbook/Biology/Reproduction & Genetics/Cell cycle & division/Interphase.md

 <hr>

 #### Under light microscope
-During this stage when the cell is not dividing, the chromosomes cannot be seen with a light microscope because they appear as long and fine threads of chromatin.
+During this stage when the cell is not dividing, the chromosomes cannot be seen with a light microscope because they appear as <u>long and fine threads of chromatin</u>.
 ![[interphase_chromatin.webp|300]]